ROCm Runfile Installer#

 By default, the ROCm Runfile Installer GUI and command line interfaces record the output execution in log files.

-These log files are created in the rocm-installer/logs
+These log files are created in the rocm-installer/logs directory.

-directory is created when the ROCm Runfile Installer self-extracts
+The rocm-installer directory is created when the ROCm Runfile Installer self-extracts

 to the current working directory where it is being executed.